Primarily for beachgoers and surfers

 Primarily for boaters and kayakers

-SURF ALONG SOUTH FACING SHORES WILL BE 5 TO 8 FEET TODAY AND 3 TO 6 FEET SATURDAY
+SURF ALONG SOUTH FACING SHORES WILL BE 1 TO 3 FEET THROUGH MONDAY

 WEATHER CONDITIONPartly Cloudy